top of page

 Why Do Women Store Fat on Their Thighs?

-Many women struggle with stubborn inner thigh fat or fat thighs, but it's not just about calories in vs. calories out.
-In most cases, hormones are the reason your body chooses to store fat in this area — especially during key life stages like puberty, pregnancy, or perimenopause.
+Many women struggle with stubborn inner thigh fat.
+It's not just about calories in versus calories out.
+In most cases, hormones determine where your body stores fat.
+This is especially true during key life stages like puberty, pregnancy, or perimenopause.

 So, What Hormone Causes Inner Thigh Fat?